Temporary (Not Benefit Eligible) • Archbold Station

-VISITING SCHOLARS at ARCHBOLD
+VISITING SCHOLAR FELLOWSHIP at ARCHBOLD

-Archbold will award fellowships of up to $3,000 to visiting scholars for the 2025 field season.
+Archbold will award fellowships of up to $3,000 to visiting scholars for the 2026 field season.
 The number of fellowships and award amounts will vary depending on the length of study, project needs, and number of proposals received.
 Awardees will be eligible for free shared housing or discounted private housing based on availability.

 Overview